Why Hardwood Is a Type of Eco-Friendly Flooring

 Doing so can save you money on energy bills.
 It can also reduce your carbon footprint, a necessary step for slowing the impact of climate change.

-The best eco-friendly flooring is a hardwood floor.
+One of the best eco-friendly options is hardwood.
 While these floors do come from trees, they are generally sourced from older trees.
 These trees do not absorb as much carbon as younger trees.
+Plus, when they’re milled, they do not release any trapped carbon into the atmosphere.

 Share this post with your friends!